- Why the Friedman School

 - Faculty Research

 - Nutrition Talk: Friedman Internet Radio

 About the Graduate Certificate Program From Tufts Friedman School

 The Friedman School recognizes the need for working professionals to pursue continued education while maintaining their current positions.
 Many early to mid-career professionals find themselves in rewarding positions, but require the targeted knowledge found in the Friedman School Nutrition Certificates.

 The Friedman School currently offers the following certificates designed to meet the needs of professionals who wish to deepen their knowledge in order to advance in their careers.

 - Developing Healthy Communities: Nutrition, Behavior, and Physical Activity

 - Nutrition Science for Communications Professionals

 - Evidence-Based Humanitarian Assistance

-Each certificate is made up of three courses.
+Each certificate is made up of three courses, click here to view the list of course offerings for all programs with links to their descriptions.
 All courses are all taught online by Tufts faculty, and every course is held to the same academic standards and rigor as those taught live on the Boston campus.
 The certificate takes one year to complete (Fall, Spring, and Summer).